 In 1301 Muszyna was given to the Cracow bishop Jan Muskata by the scholastic Wysz.
-Probably at that time a timber and earth castle was built about 100 meters to the north, away from the present ruins.
-Muskata lost his property, as a result of the confiscation of the Polish king Władysław Łokietek.
-In 1391, during the reign of Władysław Jagiełło, property was recovered for the bishopric of Cracow by bishop Jan of Radliczyce.
+Probably at that time a timber and earth castle was built about 100 meters to the north, away from the later castle.
+Muskata lost his property, as a result of the confiscation of the Polish king Władysław Łokietek, as a result of fights with the ruler during his unification of fragmented Polish lands.
+In 1391, during the reign of Władysław Jagiełło, property was recovered for the bishopric of Cracow by bishop Jan of Radlica.

-Until now, the relics of the stone walls of the ground floor and the east, four-sided tower have survived.
-In recent years, it have been slightly superstructured, and an observation platform has been created at the top of the tower.
-Entrance to the castle area is free.
+Until now, the relics of the lower parts of the four-sided eastern tower has survived, along with the passage to its basement, leading from the area of the former kitchen, and fragments of stone defensive walls, in the best condition visible especially near the tower.
+In recent years, they have been examined by archaeologists, slightly built-up, and a viewing platform has been created at the top of the tower.
+Admission to the castle grounds is free.

 Website zamek.muszyna.pl, Muszyna.